sp1thas/book-depository-dataset/parser/README.md

 # Parser

-This submodule is about parsing and manipulating the raw data in order to create the dataset in a tabular format.
+This submodule is about parsing and manipulating the raw data in order to create the dataset in a tabular format (`csv`).

 ## Usage

+Use the parser directly from command line, just provide the `.jsonlines` file with raw data and the output directory.

 ```bash
 python parse_dataset.py -h
 optional arguments: